januszgrze/bitcoinrollups/blogs/rollups-basically/rollups-basically.md

 Rollup transactions start with a client initiating a transaction.
 Think of a user sumbitting a transaction via a mobile wallet.
 Because rollups enable different execution environments, the transaction can be whatever the rollup enables.
 Something like DeFi swaps on a rollup with smart contracts, an encrypted payment on a privacy preserving rollup, or a streamlined Oridinals mint.

 After a user initiates this, the transaction will be sent to something called a [sequencer](https://hackmd.io/@EspressoSystems/EspressoSequencer#A-Rollups-Overview).
 A sequencer is the block builder and producer for rollups.
 The sequencer will take transactions, place and order them within a rollup block, and then send the proposed block to the executor and prover.

+It's worth noting that sometimes users can opt into bypassing the sequencer, and sending the transaction to the Layer 1 directly.
+Chainway discusses that [here](https://medium.com/@chainway_xyz/a-sovereign-zk-rollup-on-bitcoin-full-bitcoin-security-without-a-soft-fork-ca0389a0b658).

 #### Execution and proving